 Every Christmas season more than a million people living in British Columbia open their mailboxes to find B.C.
 Lung Association Christmas Seals.
 Every year in British Columbia, the British Columbia Lung Association spreads lung disease awareness in a tradition that symbolizes yearly giving.
 For the last 100+ years, British Columbians have donated in order to support clean air and healthy lungs while fighting the battle against COPD, lung cancer, asthma, smoking and air pollution.
 The Christmas Seals are designed as a symbol of hope for the one in five Canadians suffering from lung disease.
 Currently, the Christmas Seals fundraising campaign fuels lung disease research for the whole year.

-Stem cell therapy is a revolutionary new treatment for individuals suffering from the debilitating effects of chronic lung disease.
-When a sufferer is seeking stem cell treatment, the gold standard of treatment is available at the Lung Institute.
+Cellular therapy is a revolutionary new treatment for individuals suffering from the debilitating effects of chronic lung disease.
+When a sufferer is seeking cellular therapy, the gold standard of treatment is available at the Lung Institute.
 Unfortunately, many individuals must look to alternative routes of treatment payment.
 For many, the solution is GoFundMe.
 As one of the most well-known personal fundraising websites, people can donate to a specific cause in order to help an individual reach their goal.
 At the Lung Institute, we currently have two individuals working to raise money through GoFundMe.
 If you would like to help patients get the help they need at the Lung Institute, you can read 17-year-old Varuni’s story and visit her GoFundMe page or learn about Myles’ journey to a better life.

 If you or a loved one is suffering from a chronic lung disease, you have options and people are willing to help.
 This holiday season, advocate for yourself in hopes that you too can breathe easier with cellular therapy.
 For more information, call us or contact us at (800) 729-3065.